Code-By-Script/How-to-Use-My-Projects/README.md

 ## 📖 Additional Resources 🌟

 For more guides and examples, you can check out this repository: [CSharp Console Application Examples](https://github.com/anotherusername/AnotherRepository). 🔗

-### 🤝 Contributing 👥

-If you wish to contribute to my projects, feel free to submit a pull request or open an issue to discuss your suggestions. 💡